 During the 2008-2009 academic year, students at Ball State University expressed concern about the potential side effects of thimerosal when used in vaccines in general and in influenza (flu) vaccines in particular.
 In response, the Health Center was able to find a source for flu vaccine free of thimerosal.

 Gardasil is a vaccination against Human Papillomavirus, the virus responsible for most abnormal Pap smears and most cases of cervical cancer.
 It is a three-shot series given over a period of 6 months.
 Click here for the Vaccine Information Sheet.
+This vaccine is not currently available through the Health Center.

 Hepatitis A is a viral infection of the liver, usually contracted by eating fresh fruits or vegetables which have been contaminated.
 It is mainly a concern for travelers outside of the United States, but can certainly occur here as well.
 It is a two-shot series given over a period of 6 months.
 Click here for the Vaccine Information Sheet.